What you can expect when you make a complaint

 - That relevant consent is in place to investigate and share information with you or another organisation

-If we have all the appropriate information we will acknowledge your complaint within three working days of receipt to advise that we will respond to your complaint within 25 working days.
+If we have all the appropriate information we will acknowledge your complaint within three working days of receipt, which will include advice on when we will respond to your complaint.

 Your complaint will be shared with the relevant directorate and an investigator will be allocated.
 The investigator will contact you to:

-- Introduce them self and provide their contact details should you need to speak with them at any point during the investigation
+- Introduce themselves and provide their contact details should you need to speak with them at any point during the investigation

 - Discuss your concerns further and obtain any other relevant details